MattiaPrimavera/SY5/README.md

 The client can still stop a file from printing by sending a request with "-A" option, if the job hasn't been treated by the printer yet.

 The Server-Client and Server-Printers communciation take place through "Tubes", but it could be easily replace with network function to make this a distributed system.

+## Tests

+Functional and Unit Tests have been written to verify if the system functionalities correctly work.
+You can easily start the tests with the following command:

+	sudo ./test.sh

+The script will launch both functional and unity tests.
+The first ones are obtained by executing a series of .sh scripts contained in "Tests/fonctionnels/bad" and "Tests/fonctionnels/good".
+This way the number of functional tests can be increased just by adding a script file in the good directory, the system will automatically consider the new test inserted.
+Unit Tests uses the CUnit lib, so that if you want to add tests, you need to modify "Tests/unitaires/test_cunit.c" file.